Mindjet/Training/github-api.md

 GET https://api.github.com/users/:username
 ```

-The result still comes back in `Json`, I am sure that decode the it and display it just in the same way I do above.
+The result still comes back in `Json`, I am sure that you can decode the it and display it just in the same way I do above.

 ## Source code
 You can get the source code from my repo [NetworkThirdPartyLib](https://github.com/Mindjet/NetworkThirdPartyLib).

-the code about this post is mainly in `GithubActivity.java` and `GithubAdapter.java`.
+The code about this post is mainly in `GithubActivity.java` and `GithubAdapter.java`.